Thumb Drives With ThunderBolt Interface

 Dimensions: 3" x 2.5" x .65"

 ThunderBolt 3 Type-C USB-C Compatible Flash DrivesThe ThunderBolt thumb drive market that never really materialized is being made moot by the arrival of ThunderBolt 3 interface.
 Using the SAME Type-C connector as USB-C and with the ability to 'Tunnel' USB 3.1 protocols over the TBolt3 bus -- Consumers will be able to plug in a USB-C flash drive into a ThunderBolt3 port and never notice the difference.
-Even with USB 3.1's increased bandwith to 10Gbps, no keychain type drive will be able to fill the pipeline anyways.
-Expect to simply see alot of marketing billing USB 3.1 Type-C flash drives as 'ThunderBolt 3 COMPATIBLE' - although they'll be functional using USB protocols.
+Even with USB 3.1's increased bandwith to 10Gbps, only the most high-end keychain type drive will begin to fill the 10Gbps USN 3.1 Gen2 pipeline anyways.
+Expect to simply see alot of marketing billing USB 3.1 Type-C flash drives as 'ThunderBolt 3 COMPATIBLE' although they'll be functional using USB protocols.

-With the top-performing USB 3.0 flash drives currently maxxing out with peak Read / Write speeds slightly over 250MB/s, the NAND flash memory itself -- and not the computer interface is still the limitation.
-Substituting a significantly more expensive ThunderBolt chipset with direct access to the computer's PCIe bus for a USB 3.0 controller chip wouldn't make the flash memory any faster.
-At best you might see a trivial, minor increase in performance simply because (like FireWire 400/800) ThunderBolt is a more efficient protocol without some of the extra CPU utilization and overhead of negotiating a data transfer that the Universal Serial Bus device specification involves.
+With the top performing USB 3.0 flash drives from companies like SanDisk and Patriot currently maxxing out with peak Read / Write speeds slightly over 250MB/s, the NAND flash memory itself -- and not the computer interface is still the limitation.
+Substituting a significantly more expensive ThunderBolt chipset with direct access to the computer's PCIe bus for a USB 3.0 3.1 controller chip wouldn't make the flash memory any faster.
+At best you might see a trivial, minor increase in performance simply because (like FireWire 400/800) ThunderBolt is a more efficient protocol without some of the extra CPU utilization and overhead of negotiating a data transfer that the USB Universal Serial Bus device specification involves.

 Even when the latest, state-of-the-art single 6GBps SATA III solid-state drives are connected to a ThunderBolt or USB 3.1 port they tend to utilize only about half of the available bandwith on either computer interface.
 Much of this is simply because most data transfers in every-day real-world use sparse, spotty and intermittent Read / Write requests.
 Most data requests are NOT SUSTAINED, BANDWITH INTENSIVE processes much of the time.